What we know about Nick Reiner, son of Rob and Michele Reiner

 Reiner’s mental health could come up during upcoming hearings on the case, Hochman said.

+“He was trying to make a go of it in (his family’s) industry and he was a drug addict – I think it’s an uncomfortable place to be,” Manheim said of Reiner’s struggles to stay clean.

+But Reiner’s candor also made him a recurring guest on the podcast, which often uses dark humor to discuss the winding journey between addiction and recovery.

-In a 2018 episode of “Dopey,” a podcast about the winding journey between addiction and recovery, Reiner said he first entered rehab when he was 15 and over the years learned to work the system.
+In a 2018 episode of “Dopey,” Reiner said he first entered rehab when he was 15 and over the years learned to work the system.

 “I just was like, ‘You know what, I want to go home,’ and so I just stayed sober long enough ‘til I could go home and then yeah, I just went home and did (drugs),” Reiner said in the podcast.